 Although they can be slightly more expensive than a local SIM card, typically the small increase in cost is worth avoiding the hassle of getting a local SIM when you arrive at your destination.

 One SIM Card and World SIM are some of the possible choices you have when selecting an international SIM card.

 Local SIM Card

-Another option if you want to get Internet while overseas and not roaming, is to get a local SIM card with a data plan.
-Most SIM cards can be purchased at a local gas station, drug store, or, of course, your one of your cell phone carrier’s stores or kiosks.
+Another option if you want to get Internet while traveling abroad and not roaming, is to get a local SIM card with a data plan.
+Most SIM cards can be purchased at a local gas station, drug store, or, of course, one of your cell phone carrier’s stores or kiosks.

 What Is the Difference Between a Local SIM Card and a Regular SIM Card?

 The difference between a local SIM card and your regular SIM on your phone is that, with a local carrier, you will have a local number.
 This means that friends and family trying to reach you will have to text you on your local number.

 For example, let’s say you go to Berlin, Germany and you get a local Vodafone SIM card.
 Your phone number will begin with “49,” which is the country code.
 It’s a great option for texting within the city, but not such a great option for contacting mom.